Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Numerical experiments

 In order to compare the performance of the methods, their Effective Sample Size (ESS) \citep{geyer1992} per computing time \citep[see e.g.][]{girolami_calderhead_11} is taken as the main statistic.
 Consider a sample dependent of dependent random variables $\eta_{i},\;i=1,\dots,N$, each having the same marginal distribution.
 The ESS gives the number of hypothetical iid samples (with distribution equal to that of $\eta_{1}$) required to obtain a mean estimator with the same variance as $N^{-1}\sum_{i=1}^{N}\eta_{i}$ .
 An ESS-based approach is taken also here, but in order to obtain ESSes for moments estimated by for integrated quantities (\ref{eq:integrated-trajectory}), the following approach was taken: For a given number of samples, say $N$, rewrite the left-hand side of (\ref{eq:integrated-trajectory}) as

 Let $\widehat{ESS}_{i}(\eta_{i})$ denote an estimator of the ESS of dependent sample $\eta_{i}$.
 Then

-is taken to be an estimator of ESS represented by moment estimator $T^{-1}\int_{0}^{T}g(\mathcal{Z}(t))dt$.
+is taken to be an estimator of ESS represented by moment estimator $T^{-1}\int_{0}^{T}g(\mathcal{Z}(t))dt$, expressed in terms of iid samples of $g(\mathbf{q})$.
 Equation \ref{eq:int_ESS} takes into account both that $\widehat{Var}_{i}(\eta_{i})$ tends to be smaller than $\widehat{Var}_{i}(g(\mathcal{Z}(\Delta i)))$ due to the temporal averaging in (\ref{eq:int_ESS_subdiv}), but on the other hand $\eta_{i}$ tends to exhibit a stronger autocorrelation than discrete time samples $g(\mathcal{Z}(\Delta i))$.
 Throughout this text, the ESS estimation procedure in rstan (see R-function rstan::monitor(), output ``n\_eff'') was used for estimating ESS from samples.
+In addition, the largest (over sampled quantities) Gelman-Rubin $\hat{R}$ statistics ($\max\hat{R}$) \citep{GelmanBDA3} were computed using the same function.
+For pdphmc, the reported $\max\hat{R}$ are computed for the discretely sampled processes.

+Comparing the performance of different MCMC methods is intrinsically hard.
+Care has been taken so that all code is written in the same language and compiled with the same compiler on the same computer and so on.
+Still, in the present context one must also consider that rstan is based on an ``exact'' MCMC scheme whereas pdphmc will in general be subject to (arbitrarily small, at the cost of more computing,) biases stemming from the use of uncorrected numerical integration.
+On the other hand, as demonstrated e.g., in Figure \ref{fig:Initial-experiment-funnel}, chains of finite length generated by rstan may fail to reflect the target distribution in cases where no visible bias is exhibited by pdphmc due to the adaptive nature of the applied integrators.
+The relative weighting of these features naturally depends on the application at hand, and therefore preclude strong conclusions regarding the relative performance of the methods.

 In what follows, three numerical experiments are presented.
-A further experiment, a crossed random effects model for the Salamander data may be found in Section \ref{sec:The-salamander-mating} of the Appendix.
+A further experiment, based on a crossed random effects model for the Salamander data is described in Section \ref{sec:The-salamander-mating} of the Appendix.
 For the Salamander data, pdphmc is found to be on par or somewhat more efficient than rstan.